-STEP 1: Attend a virtual tour.
-A tour is required for enrollment, unless you are an alumni family.
-If you have any questions, contact the Kindergarten Parent Coordinator at firstname.lastname@example.org.
+STEP 1: An open house or tour attendance is required for enrollment, unless you are an alumni family.
+If you have any questions or want to set up a tour, contact the Kindergarten Parent Coordinator at firstname.lastname@example.org.

 STEP 3: Pay the one-time $50 non-refundable application fee.
 You will be emailed a link for payment after your application is received.

 STEP 4: If offered a spot, families will have one week to accept placement and submit first month’s tuition deposit after being offered a spot.
 Make sure to sign and submit the Enrollment Agreement along with the first month’s tuition (non-refundable) via Jovial.

 We are offering a trial class for families that would like to join us during the current 2022-2023 school year.
 Please fill out this kindergarten trial class form to set up a free class that you and your child can attend!

 Q: What are your tuition rates?

 Q: Does my child need to be potty trained?

 A: No. You are welcome to send your child with diapers and a change of clothes for their cubby.
 If you are pursuing toilet learning at home and would like your child to be prompted, reminded, or otherwise assisted, just let the teacher and your fellow parents know so they can be consistent.
 If your child needs a diaper change or assistance in the restroom, 2 adults will always be present with that child.

 Q: Am I required to drop off my child?
 What if my child does not want to separate?